RadMageIRL/RadMageIRL/README.md

 fixed it.

 **[DQVI_NOPRGRESS_MENU_FIX](https://github.com/RadMageIRL/DQVI_NOPRGRESS_MENU_FIX)** -
-Two hard hangs in a different SNES fan translation.
+Three hard hangs in a different SNES fan translation.
 One was three deleted bytes.
-The other was a text buffer parked in memory the original game wipes, which took gigabytes of instruction traces to find and is fixed by moving it.
+One was a text buffer parked in memory the original game wipes, which took gigabytes of instruction traces to find and is fixed by moving it.
+The third was original Enix code.
 The Gold display was not visible in the NoPrgress patch, added it back in the English translation.

 **[renorm](https://github.com/RadMageIRL/renorm)** - I needed a filename renamer I could trust across thousands of files at once.
 Plan first, execute second, undo